Skip to content

 risk_factors.append(('inactive_user', 0.3))

-# Role-based risk
+# Evaluate privilege-based risk factors

 admin_roles = {'system_admin', 'security_admin'}